 In conclusion, this study published inThe Egyptian Journal of Biochemistry &Molecular Biology tells us that black seed oil effectively eradicates and inhibits the growth of all the tested molds, yeasts, and other fungi.
 This is a great ingredient to keep on your skin!

 8. Antiviral and bug-repellant – thymol is used as a broad purpose disinfectant and as a biodegradable pesticide!

 With all the benefits included in this one beauty ingredient it is a wonder that more companies don’t rely on black seed oil as a premium ingredient in lotions, soaps, and scrubs.
-You can find black seed oil as one of the main ingredients in Goodness Soaps Nile Beauty Bar and Platinum Face Lotion.
+You can find black seed oil as one of the main ingredients in Goodness Soaps Platinum Face Lotion.
 Thanks for checking out our blog, and don’t forget to subscribe to updates if you love getting these kinds of informative skin care articles!